Nufeen/suspicious-sierra/README.md

 _Looks like for now nobody is sure what it is:_

-`ckkeyrolld` is the system daemon that rolls and verifies encryption metadata
+`ckkeyrolld` is the system daemon that rolls and verifies encryption metadata.

-No clue about what these metadata really are and why they need to be shared with Apple
+No clue about what these metadata really are and why they need to be shared with Apple.

 `ckkeyrolld.plist` is related to iCloud encryption I believe.